 - Members live in towns, in the country, and on farms.
 4-H is open to youth regardless of race, color, national origin, sex, sexual orientation, or disability. - Kansas 4-H Youth Development has a policy for open enrollment.
-Eligible youth may enroll in Kansas 4-H Youth Development programs at any time of the year. - Youth wanting to join must be 7 years old and not older than 18 prior to January 1 of the current year in order to be eligible for 4-H. 4-H members who are selected as winners in late summer or fall, and who turn 19 before January 1, cannot compete in state or national contests, awards, or recognition programs. - Youth ages 5-6 years old prior to January 1 of the current 4-H year are eligible to participate in the Cloverbuds project which is offered through the 4-H clubs.
+Eligible youth may enroll in Kansas 4-H Youth Development programs at any time of the year. - Youth wanting to join must be 7 years old and not older than 18 as of December 31 of the New 4-H Year in order to be eligible for 4-H. 4-H members who are selected as winners in late summer or fall, and who turn 19 before January 1, cannot compete in state or national contests, awards, or recognition programs. - Youth ages 5-6 years old as of December 31 of the New 4-H Year are eligible to participate in the Cloverbuds project which is offered through the 4-H clubs.
 Cloverbud members are encouraged to attend Cloverbud countywide project meetings where available.
 (See Cloverbuds Section for policies.)